 1. What is the Transportation Wallet?

-The Transportation Wallet is an effective, low-cost strategy to reduce parking demand and congestion by increasing trips taken on transit, by biking and walking, and using carshare.
-The package includes transportation passes and vouchers for use on TriMet, Portland Streetcar, BIKETOWN, and car2go.
+The Transportation Wallet is an effective, low-cost strategy to reduce parking demand and congestion by increasing trips taken on transit, by biking and walking.
+The package includes transportation passes and vouchers for use on TriMet, Portland Streetcar, and BIKETOWN.